gvwilson/sensibleadventures/bookster/bookster.md

 "Try the Hett house," another Forecastler said.
-He had been silent until then, with his head bent over a wooden bowl of stew, and a thick gray Darpani-style ponytail hanging over the back of his chair.
+He had been silent until then, with his head bent over a wooden bowl of stew, and a thick gray Darpani-style ponytail hanging over the back of his collar.
 "That Klaues fellow was the first one down the market when it happened.
 Bet he's got tea.  *And* salt."

 Donaien snorted.
 "Let him have it.
 You can live without tea, if you have to."